 U.S. official to use torture or cruel, inhuman, or degrading treatment on prisoners, if he thinks that doing so would be necessary to prevent terrorist attacks.
 His government has created and maintained a climate of fear and repression accompanied by deception and secrecy, a subject I addressed in a recent talk entitled Citizenship in a Time of Repression.
-His administration has authorized cruel, inhuman, and degrading treatment of prisoners, unlawful detentions, renditions of individuals to foreign countries, unconstitutional tribunals, and warrantless wire-tapping.
+35 His administration has authorized cruel, inhuman, and degrading treatment of prisoners, unlawful detentions, renditions of individuals to foreign countries, unconstitutional tribunals, and warrantless wire-tapping.
 Congress and the President sought to influence the judicial outcome of a single state case in the Terri Schiavo matter.
-Congressman Tom DeLay, then powerful, now disgraced, declared that "[w]e will look at an arrogant, out-of-control, unaccountable judiciary that thumbed their noses at Congress and the President."
-The "time will come," he said, "for the men responsible for this to answer for their behavior."
-Shortly after the courts refused to intervene in the Schiavo case, Tom Toles, in an editorial cartoon published in the Washington Post, depicted a Republican elephant in a business suit railing against a judge in the courtroom, with the judge saying: "I didn't do what he wanted
+Congressman Tom DeLay, then powerful, now disgraced, declared that "[w]e will look at an arrogant, out-of-control, unaccountable judiciary that thumbed their noses at Congress and the President."37 The "time will come," he said, "for the men responsible for this to answer for their behavior."38 Shortly after the courts refused to intervene in the Schiavo case, Tom Toles, in an editorial cartoon published in the Washington Post, depicted a Republican elephant in a business suit railing against a judge in the courtroom, with the judge saying: "I didn't do what he wanted

 Marty Lederman, So Much for the President's Assent to the McCain Amendment (Jan.
-2, 2006), available at http://balkin.blogspot.com/2006/01/so-much-for-presidents-assentto.html (last visited Jan.
+2, 2006), available at http://balkin.blogspot.com/2006/01/so-much-for-presidents-assent-to.html (last visited Jan.
 19, 2007).
 See S. Amend.
 1977 to H.R.
 2863, 109th Cong.
 (2005).
-"The nine senators who voted against McCain's amendment-and for torture deserve special recognition, for they are true authoritarians: Senators Wayne Allard (R-CO), Christopher Bond (R-MO), Tom Coburn (R-OK), Thad Cochran (R-MS), John Cornyn (R-TX), James Inhofe (R-OK), Pat Roberts (R-KS), Jeff Sessions (R-AL), and Ted Stevens (R-AK)."
+"The nine senators who voted against McCain's amendment-and for torture-deserve special recognition, for they are true authoritarians: Senators Wayne Allard (R-CO), Christopher Bond (R-MO), Tom Coburn (R-OK), Thad Cochran (R-MS), John Cornyn (R-TX), James Inhofe (R-OK), Pat Roberts (R-KS), Jeff Sessions (R-AL), and Ted Stevens (R-AK)."
 JOHN DEAN, CONSERVATIVES WITHOUT CONSCIENCE 165 (Viking 2006).
 See also infra note 82.

-&lt;sup>34 See Charlie Savage, Bush could bypass new torture ban, THE BOSTON GLOBE, Jan.
+$^{34}$ See Charlie Savage, Bush could by pass new torture ban, The Boston Globe, Jan.
 4, 2006, at A1.

 &lt;sup>35 See Michael Traynor, Address at the Sixteenth Thomas E. Fairfield Lecture: Citizenship in a Time of Repression (Apr.
-23, 2004), in 2005 WIS.
-L. REV. 1 (2005), republished in 35 STETSON L. REV. 775 (2006), and in 16 EXPERIENCE 2 (Winter 2006) (abbreviated version without footnotes).
+23, 2004), in 2005 Wis.
+L. Rev. 1 (2005), republished in 35 STETSON L. Rev. 775 (2006), and in 16 EXPERIENCE 2 (Winter 2006) (abbreviated version without footnotes).

 &lt;sup>36 See John-Thor Dahlburg & Richard Simon, Schiavo Taken Off Food Supply Congress tries to stop the process with subpoenas but a judge presses ahead with his order.
 In Florida and the capital, the rhetoric heats up, L.A.
 TIMES, Mar.
 19, 2005, at 1; Jerome R. Stockfisch, Schiavo Showdown, TAMPA TRIB., Mar.
-24, 2005, at 1; Sandy Bauers, Congress tries again to stop Schiavo death, PHILA.
-INQUIRER, Mar.
-20, 2005, at A1.
+24, 2005, at 1; Sandy Bauers, Congress tries again to stop Schiavo death, Phila.
+Inquirer, Mar.
+20, 2005, at A1 so now the complaint is 'inactivist' judges."
+In recent years judges and members of their families have been murdered or threatened with violence.